xregistry/spec/core/spec.md

 ### Resource Only Serialization

-The `?resource` query parameter MAY be used on requests to indicate that the operation MUST NOT apply to the default Version attributes of any Resources processed by the request.
-When used on a read operation, the serialization of the Resource MUST NOT include the default Version attributes, including the `versionid` attribute.
+The `?attribs` query parameter MAY be used on requests to indicate that the operation MUST NOT apply to the default Version attributes of any Resources processed by the request.
+When used on a read operation, the serialization of the Resource MUST NOT include the default Version attributes.
 Additionally, filtering by default Version attributes MUST NOT yield successful results as they are excluded from processing.

 When used on a write operation, any default Version attributes present in the request MUST be silently ignored.
-In addition, the default Version's `modifiedat` value MUST NOT be changed, however the Resource's `epoch` value would.
+In addition, the default Version's `modifiedat` value MUST NOT be changed, however the Resource's `epoch` value would change.

 This feature is most useful when Resource level attributes need to be updated without touching the default Version - such as updating the `defaultversionid`